bigmark222/Deep-Poo/README.md

 ## License
 This project is licensed under the GNU Affero General Public License v3.0.
 See `LICENSE` for full terms.
 For commercial licensing options, see `COMMERCIAL_LICENSE.md`.

+## Burn dataset loader
+See `docs/burn_dataset.md` for how to load capture runs, split train/val, and build Burn-ready batches with letterboxing and padded boxes.